-This manual covers revision "M" of the PowerCL\4X4 module, an extended implementation with a full four banks configuration on just a 4k footprint.
-There are 234 functions and numerous advanced capabilities packed in this module, ranging from strictly CL-related to practically every other aspect of the 41 system.
+This manual covers revision "P" of the PowerCL_Extreme module, an extended implementation with a full four-bank configuration on just a 4k footprint.
+There are 242 functions and numerous advanced capabilities packed in this module, ranging from strictly CL-related to practically every other aspect of the 41 system.
 This manual should provide utilization instructions for the functions, but not an exhaustive treatment of the subjects involved.
 A thorough documentation of every single one would easily take hundreds of pages and require much more in-depth treatment of the topics.

-To access all this many functions they have been structured into sub-function groups, each of them with an auxiliary FAT.
+To access all this many functions, they have been structured into sub-function groups, each of them with an auxiliary FAT.
 These "hidden" FATs are cleverly interconnected by launchers located in the main page, real gateways into the bank-switched pages - true parallel dimensions of the module.